sfbrigade/nltweets/main/0_data/credentials/readme.md

 twitter_credentials.json
 ```

-Your code will be able to use your credentials when run on your local machine, such as ["tweets3.ipynb"](https://github.com/sfbrigade/nltweets/blob/master/twitter/tweet3.ipynb) includes:
+Your code will be able to use your credentials when run on your local machine.
+Make sure the notebook uses a relative path if credentials file is stored in data folder.
+This snippet in ["tweets3.ipynb"](https://github.com/sfbrigade/nltweets/blob/master/twitter/tweet3.ipynb) demonstates how to use the credentials file:

 ```
 /# Twitter API credentials